7 Gantt Chart Alternatives

-Kanban boards are the optimal solution for teams with a flexible workflow.
+The Kanban board is an optimal solution for teams with a flexible workflow.
 Like Gantt charts, they allow you to track the progress of tasks from start to finish, but the visual simplicity of moving cards makes kanban boards easy to understand and effective for communicating with co-workers.

 Kanban boards can be built physically or virtually.
-Virtual boards like this one are optimal for teams that are separated geographically.
+Virtual boards are optimal for teams that are separated geographically.
 In Lucidchart, you can even conduct your sprint planning together as multiple editors add cards to your board in real time.
 Change colors to convey additional information including project type.

-Cross-functional flowcharts use swimlanes to delineate responsibilities across different teams or groups.
-They track dependencies as well as transfers of information or products from one team to another.
+A cross-functional flowchart uses swimlanes to delineate responsibilities across different teams or groups.
+They track dependencies and transfers of information or products from one team to another.
 For this reason, they are a great Gantt chart alternative when you are working on a large project with multiple teams.

 You can add detail to a cross-functional flowchart by layering horizontal and vertical swimlanes.
 One axis can show teams while the other represents time as in the example below.
 Once you have finished building your flowchart in Lucidchart, establish a single source of truth for your project by sharing it with all the teams and stakeholders involved.
 You can even control who is able to edit, comment, and view.

 It doesn’t get more basic than a checklist.
 We’ve all used them to increase personal productivity at home or in the office.
 Why not give it a shot with your entire team?
 You could use a checklist by itself or attach one to a project network diagram to pair a high-view perspective with specific action items.

 If you want to take your checklist up a notch, you can include dynamic shapes in Lucidchart to track how many tasks have been completed at a glance.